mlosada323/Microbiome-Data-Analysis-in-R/Demonstrations/Demonstration_12/Dem12b.md

 # LM, LMM, GLM, GLMM and Bayesian modeling of longitudinal data in R

-Let's say we want to understand how Moraxella relative abundance (predictor) impacts health status (response) and cyt abundance (response) while accounting for variation across time points and patient repeated measures
+Let's say we want to understand how Moraxella relative abundance (predictor) impacts health status (response) and cyt abundance (response) while accounting for variation across time points (timepoints) and patient repeated measures (patient)
 You can’t linear model multiple dependent variables of different types (factor + numeric) simultaneously in a standard lmer() or glmer() setup.
 To do that, however, you can use Bayesian modeling.
 Additionally you cannot use LM or LMM when your response variable is a factor, but you can use GLM or GLMM.
-Let's eee how
+Let's see how

 ```r
 # load the data and have a look at it